 - 1. From the Avaya IR web interface, verify that the Avaya IR channels are in-service as shown in Figure 22. - 2.
-From the Avaya Communication Manager SAT, verify that the T1 channels are inservice using the status station <extension> as shown in Figure 36.
+From the Avaya Communication Manager SAT, verify that the T1 channels are inservice using the status station <extension> as shown in Figure 38.

 '''

-status station 79110
+status station 23201

 Page

 1 of

 GENERAL STATUS

-Administered Type: DS1FD

-Service State: in-service/on-hook
+Administered Type: DS1FD Service State: in-service/on-hook

 Connected Type: N/A

-Extension: 79110

-nsion: 79110

-Port: 01A0910

-Parameter Download: not-applicable
+Port: 01A1101 Parameter Download: not-applicable

-Call Parked? no

-SAC Activated? no
+Call Parked? no SAC Activated? no

+g Cut Off Act? no

 Ring Cut Off Act? no

 Active Coverage Option: 1

+one-X Server Status: N/A

+EC500 Status: N/A

 Off-PBX Service State: N/A

-EC500 Status: N/A

 Message Waiting:

 Connected Ports:

 Limit Incoming Calls? no

 User Cntrl Restr: none

 HOSPITALITY STATUS

 Group Cntrl Restr: none

 Awaken at:

 User DND: not activated

 Group DND: not activated

-Room Status: non-quest room
+Room Status: non-guest room

 '''

-Figure 36: Status Station
+Figure 38: Status Station

 3. From the Avaya IR web interface, click on Display Status under Speech and DRP Administration in the left pane to check the status of the Nuance Speech Server.
-In the resulting page, select the Speech Resource Status link and then select the Resource Status associated with the ASR server associated with the Nuance Speech Server (e.g., OPSR4).
+In the resulting page (not shown), select the Speech Resource Status link and then select the Resource Status associated with the ASR server associated with the Nuance Speech Server (e.g., OPSR4).
 Click Submit.
 The following page will be displayed.
 Check that the ASR ports are INSERV.

-Figure 37: OPSR Status Summary
+Figure 39: OPSR Status Summary

-4. From the Avaya IR web interface, click on Display Status under Speech and DRP Administration in the left pane to check the status of the Nuance Speech Server.
+4. From the Avaya IR web interface, click on Display Status under Speech and DRP Administration in the left pane to check the status of the TTS ports on the Nuance Speech Server.
 In the resulting page, select the Speech Resource Status link and then select the Resource Status associated with the TTS engine associated with the Nuance Speech Server (e.g., TTS0).
 Click Submit.
 The following page will be displayed.
 Check that the TTS ports are INSERV.

-Figure 38: TTS Status Summary
+Figure 40: TTS Status Summary

-- 5. Place a call to Avaya IR and verify that the Nuance OSA application answers the call, that the greeting is heard, and that the application is able to recognize the speech and DTMF tones provided by the caller and transfer the call to the correct destination. - 6.
-From Admin Tools on Nuance OSA, start the Monitor to verify that an active call is detected as shown in Figure 39.
+5. Place a call to Avaya IR and verify that the Nuance OSA application answers the call, that the greeting is heard, and that the application is able to recognize the speech and DTMF tones provided by the caller and transfer the call to the correct destination.

+6. From Admin Tools on Nuance OSA, start the Monitor to verify that an active call is detected as shown in Figure 41.

-Figure 39: OSA Monitor
+Figure 41: OSA Monitor

-7. From the OSA Monitor, click on the system name (e.g., pocroom) to display a browser window that can display the call log.
-Under Call logs in the left pane, click on Today under From archive.
-Verify that the call log shown in Figure 40 is displayed with the correct call information and status.
+7. From the OSA Monitor, click on Call logs in the left pane.
+Verify that the call log shown in Figure 42 is displayed with the correct call information and status.

-Figure 40: Call Log
+Figure 42: Call Log

-7. Support
+8. Support